 The Aina Mahal was converted into Madanji Museum in 1997.
 Due to the Gujarat earthquake in 2001, the palace was .....

 #6 of 17 Places to Visit in Bhuj

 At a distance of 2.5 km from Bhuj Railway Station, Prag Mahal is a 19th century royal palace situated next to the Aina Mahal in Bhuj city of Gujarat, India.
-Situated in the heart of the city, it is one of the elegant palaces of Bhuj kings and among the popular places to visit in Bhuj.
+Situated in the heart of the city, it is one of the elegant palaces of Bhuj kings and among the popular places to visit during your Bhuj trip.

 Prag Mahal is named after Rao Pragmalji II, who commissioned it in 1865.
 It was designed by Colonel Henry Saint Wilkins in the Italian Gothic style.
 The construction of the palace was completed in 1879 during the reign of Khengarji III, the son of Rao Pragmalji II and it costs 3.1 million rupees.
 Many Italian artisans and local mistris were involved in its construction along with Colonel Wilkins.

 The palace is made of Italian marble and sandstone from Rajasthan.
-The grand palace boasts of Gothic style windows and Corinthian pillars around it.
-One can observe some intricate carvings done on the walls with beautiful art, along with exquisite jaali work on the jharokhas here.
-The main hall of the .....
+The grand palace boasts of Gothic-style windows and Corinthian pillars around it.
+One can observe some intricate carvings done on the walls with beautiful art, along with .....

 #7 of 17 Places to Visit in Bhuj